 - Signs Prohibited

-No signs, advertisements, billboards, or advertising structures of any kind may be erected or maintained on any lot, without consent of the board.
+No signs, advertisements, billboards, or advertising structures of any kind may be erected or maintained on any lot without the board’s consent.

 - Vehicle Storage and Repairing Restriction

 All repairs on vehicles are to be done inside garages.
-No vehicles (including auto, truck, motorcycle, motorbike, motor scooter, boat, airplane, house trailer, RV, boat trailer, camping trailer, motor home, or vehicles of any other type) may be stored on any of the lots hereby restricted, unless within the confines of a building.
-However, this restriction does not prohibit the regular parking in the driveway of not more than 2 passenger automobiles in running condition and in a reasonable state of repair.
+No vehicles (including auto, truck, motorcycle, motorbike, motor scooter, boat, airplane, house trailer, RV, boat trailer, camping trailer, motor home, or vehicles of any other type) may be stored on any of the lots, unless within the confines of a building.
+However, this restriction does not prohibit the regular parking in the driveway of not more than two passenger automobiles in running condition and a reasonable state of repair.

 - Fuel Tanks Prohibited

-No tank for the storage of fuel may be maintained above the surface of the ground on any of the lots hereby restricted.
+No tank for fuel storage may be maintained above the surface of the ground on any of the lots hereby restricted.

 - Pet Restriction

-No wild, semi-wild, or domestic mammals, reptiles, or birds may be kept or maintained on any of the lots hereby restricted, except that no more than 2 dogs, 2 cats, 2 rabbits, or 2 birds may be kept on any such lots provided that they are not kept, bred, or maintained for any commercial purpose.
+No wild, semi-wild, or domestic mammals, reptiles, or birds may be kept or maintained on any of the lots hereby restricted, except that no more than two dogs, two cats, two rabbits, or two birds may be kept on any such lots provided that they are not kept, bred, or maintained for any commercial purpose.
 Also, Kansas City has a leash law, so all pets must be leashed when off your property.
-As a courtesy to your Brookhill neighbors please when walking your dog, carry a plastic bag and pickup after your dog.
+As a courtesy to your Brookhill neighbors, please, when walking your dog, carry a bag and pick up after your dog.